brianhempel/live-ghci/README.md

 ```
 $ git clone https://github.com/brianhempel/live-ghci.git
 $ cd live-ghci
-$ make
+$ make install
 ```

-You may have to install some packages with `cabal install package_name`.
-A binary will be produced in `./bin/live-ghci`.
-Copy or symlink it into your PATH.
+A binary will be produced and copied to `/usr/local/bin/live-ghci`.

 Then in your Haskell project directory, start Live GHCi as follows: